ThinkDataEd/student/docs/unit1/lesson16.md

     | **No cats** | 10 | 9 | 19 |
     | **Total** | 17 | 18 | 35 |

-8. <strong style="color: red;">Based on the Cat Ownership and Instruments table, generate questions that can be asked and answered by the data.</strong>
+7. <strong style="color: red;">Based on the Cat Ownership and Instruments table, generate a couple of questions that can be asked and answered by the data.</strong>

-9. A two-way frequency table can show relative frequencies.
+8. A two-way frequency table can show relative frequencies.
 A **relative frequency** is how often something occurs in relation to the total number of occurrences, and is expressed as a proportion or percentage of a total.

-For example, the relative frequency of those who own a cat and play an instrument is <span style="color:grey">***Answer: 7/35 or 0.2 or 20%.***</span>
+    For example, the **relative frequency** of those who own a cat and play an instrument is <span style="color:grey">***7/35 or 0.2 or 20%.***</span>

-10. The relative frequencies for the entire table have been calculated.
+9. The relative frequencies for the entire table have been calculated.

     **Cat Ownership and Instruments**